revbayes/revbayes.github.io/tutorials/divrate/modules/simple_Yule_parameter_estimation.md

 {% section Pure-Birth (Yule) Model %}

-Before evaluating the relative support for different models, we must first specify them in `Rev`.
-In this section, we will walk through specifying a pure-birth process model and estimating the marginal likelihood.
+In this section, we will walk through specifying a pure-birth process model and estimating the speciation rate.
+Then, we will continue by estimating the marginal likelihood of the model so that we can perform model comparison.
 The section about the birth-death process will be less detailed because it will build up on this section.

 The simplest branching model is the *pure-birth process* described by
 {% citet Yule1925 %}.
 Under this model, we assume at any instant in time, every